 International students must obtain an F-1 visa from their local US Embassy to attend school in the United States for more than one year.
 In order to obtain an F-1 visa, an international student must first apply and be accepted to attend a SEVIS-approved school, such as Almaden Country Day School.
 After the student has been accepted by ACDS and his or her family returns the Enrollment Contract and fee to us, we issue an I-20 form in the student’s name, and send it via certified mail courier to the student in his or her home country.
 The student then takes this form to the local U.S. Embassy and requests an F-1 visa.

 Yes, all international students must have health insurance to attend our school.
-Any of the approved partner agencies we use can assist with obtaining a health insurance policy.
+Our partner agency may be able to assist with obtaining a health insurance policy.
 Please contact the Admissions Office for more information.

 We are so pleased that you wish to learn more about Almaden Country Day School!
 We love and care for every international student in our program, and want to answer all your questions.
 Please contact us: